lrq3000/fdict/README.rst

 Note: if you use ``sfdict()``, do not forget to ``.sync()`` and ``.close()`` to commit the changes back to the file.

-An alternative based on numpy can be found in the `wendelin.core project <https://github.com/Nexedi/wendelin.core>`__.
+An alternative based on numpy can be found in the `wendelin.core project <https://github.com/Nexedi/wendelin.core>`__, and there is also dask for pandas dataframes.

 Differences with dict
 ----------------------------